amplitude/amplitude-docs/content/collections/android_sdk/en/android-kotlin-sdk.md

 ### Plugins

-You can take advantage of a Destination Plugin to print out the configuration value and event payload before sending them to the server.
+You can take advantage of a destination plugin to print out the configuration value and event payload before sending them to the server.
 You can set the `logLevel` to debug, copy the following `TroubleShootingPlugin` into your project, add the plugin into the Amplitude instance.

 - [Java TroubleShootingPlugin example](https://github.com/amplitude/Amplitude-Kotlin/blob/main/samples/java-android-app/src/main/java/com/amplitude/android/sample/TroubleShootingPlugin.java).
 - [Kotlin TroubleShootingPlugin example](https://github.com/amplitude/Amplitude-Kotlin/blob/main/samples/kotlin-android-app/src/main/java/com/amplitude/android/sample/TroubleShootingPlugin.kt).